marshallm94/galvanize_notes/README.md

-# galvanize_notes
+# Galvanize Notes

-A collection of my notes and scripts from the Galvanize DSI
+A collection of my notes and scripts from the Galvanize DSI.